karatelabs/vscode-extension/README.md

 <img src="resources/offline-license-code.jpg" height="150px"/>

 <p>&nbsp;</p>

-> [!IMPORTANT]
-> The Offline License is a [paid feature for enterprises](https://www.karatelabs.io/pricing).
-Please make sure you know who your designated admin is before you perform this step.

 Send that unique code to your designated admin.
 You will be issued a license that is tied to this unique code.
 To apply the license, copy *all* the text from the license file (which should start with: `-----BEGIN LICENSE FILE-----`) and paste it into the text-field shown above.
 Make sure you *clear* the text-box before pasting the license file text or just replace the initial contents.
 Now you should see something like this.